Actindo-AG/Documentation/RetailSuiteAccounting/Integration/04_ManageFiscalYear.md

 ![Delete a fiscal year](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FiscalYears/EditFiscalYear.png "[Delete a fiscal year]")

 1. Select the fiscal year to be deleted.

-    > [Note] Be aware that the fiscal year will be deleted permanently.
+    > [Caution] **Loss of data**
+    Deleting will permanently remove the selected data.
+The deletion cannot be undone and the deleted data cannot be restored.
+    Problems may occur due to unresolved dependencies.
+    Make sure you really want to delete the selected data.

 2. Click the [DELETE] button.
     A confirmation window warns about a potential loss of data.
 Click [OK] if you want to proceed.
 A small pop-up confirms that the fiscal year has been deleted.
 The deleted fiscal year is no longer displayed in the list.